Grasses, Sedges & Rushes

 Care: full sun, well-drained soil

-Native: temperate areas throughout the world
+Native: temperate areas in Europe

 Wildlife Value: host for larvae of a few butterflies